Real-Serious-Games/Factory/README.md

     IMyType myFactoryCreatedObject = factory.CreateInterface<IMyType>();

-This technique is useful for test-driven development (http://en.wikipedia.org/wiki/Test-driven_development) when you want to mock (http://en.wikipedia.org/wiki/Mock_object) the interfaces of the objects being created.
+This technique is useful for test-driven development (http://en.wikipedia.org/wiki/Test-driven_development) for mocking (http://en.wikipedia.org/wiki/Mock_object) the interface of the object being created.

 Constructor Arguments
 ---------------------

-Any number of constructor arguments can be specified when creating objects, provided there is actually is a constructor that takes the arguments.
+Any number of constructor arguments can be specified when creating objects, provided there actually is a constructor that takes the arguments.

 By name: